 Recently, Jimmie Dee’s Airguns acquired two FB Record LP1 air pistols.
-Both were complete with instruction manual and box.
+Both were complete with an instruction manual and box.
 However, both boxes were missing the tabs and all bar one end flap had been severed through wear and use.
 Luckily, the previous owner had kept all of the severed pieces inside the boxes rather than relegate them to the waste bin.
 I decided that as I had all the main pieces, why not try to repair the boxes.

-I had some cardboard left over from an previous box project.
+I had some cardboard leftover from a previous box project.
 But it was far too thick.
 Then I saw an empty packet of cornflakes ready to be put into the recycling bin.
 Perfect, I thought.
 Just the right thickness perhaps.
 I decided to make two long side pieces to add strength to the box.
 At the same time, the side pieces would be extended to form new tabs.
 For the side flaps, I decided that the best approach would be to reinforce them with a card backing.
 By utilising the folds that had already been provided on the box I could also make this task a little easier.

-Of course the gamble would be whether the pistol would still fit inside the box when the job was completed.
+Of course, the gamble would be whether the pistol would still fit inside the box when the job was completed.

 Once I had opened the box and flattened it out, I set about measuring the two long sides and end flap reinforcement sections of card.
 I used a corner of the end flap as a template to mark out the corners of the side tabs.
 Using a sharp craft knife, a steel rule and some scissors I carefully cut the card to size and shape.